Pozaza/PozazaScriptLegal/TOS.md

 ## `PozazaScript#5090` Terms of Service
-Last update timestamp: 09.07.2024
+Last update timestamp: 22.07.2024

 By using `PozazaScript#5090`, you agree to the following Terms of Service.<br>
-If you do not agree with any of these terms, you are prohibited from using the Bot.
+If you do not agree with any of these terms, you are prohibited from using the bot.
 <br>
 <br>
 ### 1. Bot usage